 - Peregrine Wines are well worth a visit, both for their organic wines, and to visit their impressive winery.
 Designed to evoke the rotation of a falcon's wing in flight, the building won the 2005 Supreme Award from the New Zealand Institute of Architects and recognition from international publications like Architecture Review.

 - Other Gibbston wineries with cellar doors include Chard Farm, Brennan Wines, Coal Pit Wine, Mt Rosa Wines, and Rockburn Cellar Door.
 Kinross offers you the chance to taste six boutique Gibbston wines: Domaine Thompson, Coal Pit, Valli, Hawkshead, Wild Irishman, and Kinross’s own recently released label.

 Chard Farm Winery

 After all that sipping, you’re going to need some sustenance.
 Gibbston Valley Wines offer a cellar door menu of platters, coffee and cake.
 Or you can book a table at their winery restaurant for an inspiring Central Otago wine and food experience.

 You’re also just around the corner from two acclaimed bistros.
 Amisfield Bistro is renowned for its use of seasonal local produce.
 And Chef Vaughan Mabee was Chef of the Year at the 2019 Cuisine Good Food Awards.
-Kinross Bistro do five course food and wine matched dinners along with pizzas for a quick tasty snack.
+Kinross Bistro does five-course food and wine-matched dinners along with pizzas for a quick tasty snack.

 If a spot of al fresco dining is more your speed, pick up a picnic hamper from the Gibbston Valley Cheesery & Deli featuring their delicious washed rind and sheep's milk cheeses and a range of chutneys and pastes made with Central Otago fruit.

-For a casual bite to eat, Cargo Brewery at Waitiri Creek offers tasting platters, hot dogs and pizzas to go with its tasting boards of beers and local wines.
-If you’ve got the energy, you can take a break in their grassy outdoor area and play beach volleyball, cricket, football, croquet, or badminton.
-The Gibbston Tavern does wood-fired pizzas and a bar menu packed with crowd pleasing favourites like burgers, fish and chips and nachos.
+For a casual bite to eat, the Gibbston Tavern does wood-fired pizzas and a bar menu is packed with crowd-pleasing favourites like burgers, fish and chips and nachos.
 Enjoy their sunny sheltered garden.

 Gibbston heritage sites